-- All courses attempted at PHS, including correspondence, Montana Digital Academy original credit and credit recovery, and all acceptable transfer credits shall be recorded on the transcript. - Incomplete "I" will be used when a sickness or similar reason calls for more time.
+• Incomplete "I" will be used when a sickness or similar reason calls for more time.
 A maximum time of two weeks from the time report cards are issued will be allowed to make up the incomplete work.
-At the end of this time, a grade will be given. - Withdrawal "W" will be used on a limited basis only as special circumstances warrant.
-Assignment of this grade must be approved by the principal. - Failing "F" will be used when a student fails to pass a class academically.
-The "F" will always remain on the transcript and count in the GPA.
+At the end of this time, a grade will be given.

 GRADE DEFINITION GRADE DEFINITION

-Α Exemplary S Satisfactory
+A Exemplary S Satisfactory

 В Above Average U Unsatisfactory

-С Average 1 Incomplete
+С Average I Incomplete

-D D Poor No Credit
+D Poor

-F Failing W Withdraw
+F Failing